 Spring has sprung, so it’s time to head outside and see how your house has fared this winter.
-In addition to doing necessary spring home maintenance, you may want to work on your home’s curb appeal, too.
-A little freshening up helps any home, so here are some of our favorite spring curb appeal tips for your Portland home.
+While you’re doing necessary spring home maintenance, it’s a great time to work on your home’s curb appeal.
+Every home can benefit from some outdoor updates, so here are our favorite tips to improve your Piedmont or Kenton home’s curb appeal this spring.

 Creating an ecosystem in your yard is smart for several reasons.
-An ecosystem that suits local conditions attracts beneficial birds, insects, and wildlife.
-It will also thrive under our climate’s natural conditions with fewer pesticides.
+An ecosystem that suits local conditions attracts beneficial birds, insects, and wildlife and will also thrive under the Portland climate’s natural conditions with fewer pesticides.

-Portland’s most recognizable ecosystem is filled with conifers.
-Include columbine, hellebore, Douglas firs, azaleas, and sword fern.
+Portland’s most recognizable ecosystem is filled with conifers, so we recommend including columbine, hellebore, Douglas firs, azaleas, and sword ferns to add a natural look to your outdoor space.

 If you want to make more extensive changes to your yard, check out Oregon’s Backyard Habitat Certification Program.
-This groundbreaking program helps residents create healthier cities for us and wildlife.
-Once you apply, a tech will assess your entire yard and identify invasive weeds, listen to your goals for your yard, and make recommendations.
-You’ll receive a report full of plant recommendations and steps to take.
+This groundbreaking program helps residents create healthier cities for humans and the surrounding wildlife.
+Once you apply, a tech will assess your yard and identify invasive weeds, listen to your goals for your yard, and make recommendations.
+Then, you’ll receive a report full of plant recommendations and steps to take to receive a certification.

-Get a few large pieces of pottery and fill them with an array of native, seasonal flowers.
-They do so well in our climate that you can have real beauty in your yard for long parts of the year.
+Get a few large pottery pieces and fill them with native, seasonal flowers.
+Many beautiful flowers thrive in the Portland climate, bringing life and color to your yard for the spring and beyond.
 Great options for this time of year include:

 - Sunpatiens and Impatiens